intel/intel-extension-for-transformers/examples/deployment/neural_engine/sparse/distilbert_base_uncased/README.md

 # Sparse model Step-by-Step
-Here is an example of blocked sparsity and quantization of Bert Mini, sparse ratio is 90%.
-NLPToolkit provided a high-performance sparse matrix multiplication library – SparseLib and demonstrated the performance improvement of sparse outweigh the accuracy loss.
-This sparse solution is a software-based solution and utilizes the Intel instructions.
-More sparse examples will be released in the future.
+Here is a example from pruning a distilbert base model using group lasso during a distillation process to get sparse model, and then inference with SparseLib which is a high-performance operator computing library.
+Overall, get performance improvement.
 # Prerequisite

 ### 1\.
 Installation